 1. Tell the gospel of Jesus’s death, burial, & resurrection.

-2. Declare how Jesus’s death and resurrection establish the resurrection to eternal life.
+2. Reveal how Jesus’s resurrection is the power for resurrection to eternal life.

 Jesus revealed that all in the tombs will come forth to either resurrection of life or resurrection of judgment (John 5:28–29).
 Jesus promised eternal life for those who believe and look on the Son of God, and God will resurrect them on the last day (John 6:39–40, 53–58).
 The resurrection of the dead is an elementary teaching of Christ (Heb 6:1).
 The apostles preached the resurrection of the dead because Jesus resurrected (Acts 4:2).
 Paul preached “Jesus and the resurrection,” so that he gained the attention of the philosophers in Athens (Acts 17:18, 32).
-When Paul gave his defense before the Jewish council, Paul declared that for the respect of “the hope and the resurrection of the dead” that he was on trial (Acts 23:6).
-Later, Paul identified himself as a part of “the Way,” and that he had a hope in the resurrection of the just and the unjust (Acts 24:14–15, 21).
+When Paul gave his defense before the Jewish supreme court, Paul declared that for “the hope and the resurrection of the dead” that he was on trial (Acts 23:6).
+On another defense, Paul identified himself as a part of “the Way,” and that he had a hope in the resurrection of the just and the unjust (Acts 24:14–15, 21).

 What did Jesus’s resurrection accomplish?
 Jesus rose from the dead to conquer death so that the faithful will also rise from the dead like Him (Rom 6:5).
 Because God raised Jesus, He will raise the dead through Jesus (1 Thess 4:14).
 Resurrection of the body is the hope of eternal life upon Jesus’s return (1 Thess 4:15–16).
 The dead in Christ will resurrect first (1 Thess 4:16).
-Paul revealed that Christians will rise as Christ rose by the power of the Holy Spirit who raised Christ (Rom 8:11; 1 Cor 6:14).
+Paul revealed that Christians will rise as Christ rose by the power of the Holy Spirit who raised Christ (Rom 6:5; 8:11; 1 Cor 6:14).
 Jesus is the beginning of the resurrection, the first to resurrect with glory, and the firstfruits of the coming resurrection (1 Cor 15:20, 23–25).
-Those who resurrect will rise with mortal flesh-and-bone bodies to put on immortality (1 Cor 15:50–53; 2 Cor 5:4).
+Those who resurrect will rise with mortal flesh-and-bone bodies like Christ and put on immortality (1 Cor 15:50–53; 2 Cor 5:4).

-3. Reveal how one changes by dying to sin, burial in baptism, and rising to new life.
+3. Share how the gospel changes one’s life by dying to sin, burial in baptism, and rising to new life.

 On Pentecost, Peter commanded repentance and baptism for those who believed to receive the forgiveness of sins and the gift of the Holy Spirit (Act 2:38).
-Other passages agree.
-Forgiveness is in Jesus’s name and baptism is in Jesus’s name (Acts 10:43, 47–48).
+Other scriptures attest to the same.
+Forgiveness is in Jesus’s name, and baptism is in Jesus’s name (Acts 10:43, 47–48).
 Furthermore, Peter taught that baptism now saves through the resurrection of Jesus Christ for which each believer is born again (1 Pet 3:21; cf. 1:3).

-Paul added that those who baptized are buried with Christ in His death to rise to newness of life and will be united in a resurrection like Christ’s resurrection (Rom 6:5).
-Those who have died with Christ have been freed from sin (Rom 6:7).
-Paul also declared that those buried with Christ in baptism are raised by God, made alive with Christ, and forgiven of all trespasses (Col 2:12–13).
+Paul added that those who are baptized are buried with Christ in His death to rise to newness of life and will be united in a resurrection like Christ’s resurrection (Rom 6:4–5).
+Those who have died with Christ have been freed from sin (Rom 6:6–7).
+Paul also revealed that those buried with Christ in baptism are raised by the work of God, made alive with Christ, and forgiven of all trespasses (Col 2:12–13).

-Some people start preaching other things other than the gospel at first including the nature of Christ’s church.
-However, Jesus commanded His disciples to make disciples by baptizing them and then to teach them to observe all things that Jesus’s commanded after they were baptized (Matt 28:19–20).
+Some people try to start evangelism by teaching things other than the gospel including the nature of Christ’s church.
+However, Jesus commanded His disciples to make disciples by going, baptizing them, and then teaching them to observe all things that Jesus commanded (Matt 28:19–20).
 That foundation is essential to how one becomes a Christian and joins the church.